Yielding in dense active matter: Introduction

 One of the reasons that it is difficult to distinguish between models for yielding is that the driving field is quite simple.
 Many simulations investigate athermal quasi-static shear (AQS) with Lees-Edwards boundary conditions that control the strain~\cite{maloney_amorphous_2006}; in linear response this is equivalent to a body force on each particle that points along the same axis with a linearly varying magnitude.
 Other simulations and experiments study yielding at finite strain rates~\cite{Salerno2012, nicolas2014, lagogianni2018}, though the applied field is still uniform shear.
 Still others study the effect of an applied fixed force or stress, which are generally called creep experiments.
 These uniform strain driving fields suggest the mesoscopic regions all experience the same mean-field environment.

 In contrast, self-propelled particle systems can be thought of as systems where there is an arbitrary field applied to each individual particle.
 In many simulations, this is modeled as an active self-propulsive force, which is a random version of a creep experiments~\cite{vicsek_novel_1995, henkes_active_2011}.
 An alternative approach is to study the effect of an applied active displacement or strain, which is a random version of the strain-controlled system.
-Although in general active particles vary their direction of self-propulsion over a characteristic timescale $\tau$, it is useful to study the athermal, quasi-static limit where the direction of self-propulsion remains constant, termed Athermal Quasi-static Random Displacement (AQRD)~\cite{morse_direct_2021}, which is the random equivalent to the well-studied AQS.
+Although in general active particles vary their direction of self-propulsion over a characteristic timescale $\tau$, it is useful to study the athermal, quasi-static limit where the direction of self-propulsion remains constant, \ag{i.e. the infinite persistence time limit,} termed Athermal Quasi-static Random Displacement (AQRD)~\cite{morse_direct_2021}, which is the random equivalent to the well-studied AQS.
 Previous work in the pre-yielding regime (the initial part of the stress-strain curve where the stress is still increasing with strain) demonstrate that there is a simple, direct relationship between the small avalanches that occur in sheared and active matter systems~\cite{morse_direct_2021}, predicted by infinite-dimensional mean field theory~\cite{agoritsas_mean-field_2021}.

 Additionally, mean field theory predicts that the dynamics for shear and random fields should remain the same up to a scaling factor throughout yielding~\cite{agoritsas_mean-field_2021}.
-Is this correct in two and three dimensions?
+Is this correct in two dimensions?

-Here, we study the ductile-to-brittle yielding transition in dense active matter using both simulations and a modified elasto-plastic model.
-Our goals are two-fold; we wish to develop a predictive theory for the dynamics and emergent behavior of dense active matter subject to different initial conditions, which will be useful in understanding and controlling biological and engineered material systems.
+Here, we study the ductile-to-brittle yielding transition in dense active matter using both simulations and a modified elasto-plastic model. \ag{Recent work \cite{wiese2025avalanches} studies the nature of avalanches when a system is subjected to both shear \textit{and} activity.
+In our simulations we restrict ourselves to one method of driving at a time.} Our goals are two-fold; we wish to develop a predictive theory for the dynamics and emergent behavior of dense active matter subject to different initial conditions, which will be useful in understanding and controlling biological and engineered material systems.
 We also wish to use the active field as a new and different way to probe the physics of the yielding transition, allowing us to carefully test theories that make predictions for sheared {\it and} active matter, ultimately improving constitutive laws for such systems.